Former New York Mayor Michael Bloomberg Is Running For President

 Former New York City Mayor Michael Bloomberg is making a late entry into the presidential race, a move that could upend the Democratic nominating contest this spring.

+"If he wins another term in office, we may never recover from the damage," the statement continues.
+"The stakes could not be higher.
+We must win this election.
+And we must begin rebuilding America.
+I believe my unique set of experiences in business, government, and philanthropy will enable me to win and lead."

+A campaign video released Sunday paints a picture of Bloomberg as a self-made businessman who becomes mayor in the wake of 9/11, then "put his money where his heart is" by funding the movement to end gun violence and support environmental causes.

-He had initially ruled out a presidential run in March, saying that while he believed that he would defeat President Trump in a general election, that he was "clear-eyed about the difficulty of winning the Democratic nomination in such a crowded field."
+He had initially ruled out a presidential run in March, saying that while he believed that he would defeat President Trump in a general election, he was "clear-eyed about the difficulty of winning the Democratic nomination in such a crowded field."

-His decision to join the race less than three months before voters start to cast ballots is a reflection of his view that the current field of Democratic candidates was not positioned to defeat Trump in a general election, and that a candidate with his experience and centrist politics would have a better chance of doing so.
+His decision to join the race less than three months before voters start to cast ballots is a reflection of his view that the current field of Democratic candidates is not positioned to defeat Trump in a general election and that a candidate with his experience and centrist politics would have a better chance of doing so.

-Bloomberg is one of the world's richest men, and will enter the campaign with unparalleled financial resources to tap.
-Yet, he will be self-funding a presidential bid at a time when many in the party have shown skepticism to self-funding candidates.
+Bloomberg is one of the world's richest men and will enter the campaign with unparalleled financial resources to tap.
+Yet he will be self-funding a presidential bid at a time when many in the Democratic Party have shown skepticism toward self-funding candidates.
 Another billionaire and deep-pocketed donor to Democratic causes, Tom Steyer, entered the race in July.

-Bloomberg had been actively preparing to launch a presidential bid for some time, and in recent weeks had filed to appear on ballots in several states, raising speculation that he would indeed join the race.
-His advisers have said he plans to skip the first four nominating contests in Iowa, New Hampshire, South Carolina and Nevada, and will instead focus on the delegate-rich states on Super Tuesday.
+Bloomberg had been actively preparing to launch a presidential bid for some time and in recent weeks had filed to appear on ballots in several states, raising speculation that he would indeed join the race.
+His advisers have said that he plans to skip the first four nominating contests, in Iowa, New Hampshire, South Carolina and Nevada, and will instead focus on the delegate-rich states on Super Tuesday.

-He was first elected mayor as a Republican in 2001, and was a Republican for much of his political career.
-Bloomberg registered as an independent in 2007 and rejoined the Democratic party in October 2018.
+He was first elected mayor as a Republican in 2001 and was a Republican for much of his political career.
+Bloomberg registered as an independent in 2007 and rejoined the Democratic Party in October 2018.

 Bloomberg is the latest Democrat to make a late entry to the race.
 Former Massachusetts Gov. Deval Patrick joined the race in November and is also charting a centrist bid.